3liz/lizmap-web-client/.github/ISSUE_TEMPLATE/3_Support_request.md

 ---
-name: ❓ Support/Questions
+name: "❓ Support/Questions"
 about: Questions about using or installing Lizmap.
+title: ''
-labels: 'question'
+labels: question
+assignees: ''

 ---

 ### Description
 <!-- Before asking your question, please check that the response is not
 in the documentation: https://docs.3liz.com/ -->